arcan1s/ahriman/docs/faq.rst

       yay -S --asdeps python-aiohttp-security python-aiohttp-session python-cryptography

 #.
-   Configure the service to enable authorization:
+   Configure the service to enable authorization (``salt`` can be generated as any random string):

    .. code-block:: ini

       [auth]
       target = configuration
+      salt = somerandomstring

 #.
    In order to provide access for reporting from application instances you can (recommended way) use unix sockets by configuring the following (note, that it requires ``python-requests-unixsocket`` package to be installed):